SecurityRiskAdvisors/invoke-atomic-attire-logger/README.md

 # Attire-ExecutionLogger
 This is a PowerShell module that conforms to the logger API used by Invoke-AtomicRedTeam and generates ATTiRe logs that can be imported into VECTR.

+More information on the ATTiRe format and how to import logs into VECTR is available here: https://github.com/SecurityRiskAdvisors/ATTiRe

 To use the ATTiRe logger, first you must:

  1. Import Invoke-AtomicRedTeam